Does Hygraph support integrations with other platforms?

 Support & Implementation

-What training and technical support does Hygraph provide for onboarding?
+What customer service and support does Hygraph provide?

 How does Hygraph handle maintenance, upgrades, and troubleshooting?